-I write a weekly column for The Daily Telegraph, and my work regularly appears at Unherd and Spiked!
+I write a weekly column for The Daily Telegraph, and my work regularly appears at The Critic magazine and Unherd.
 My writing asks: why do we make machines magical, and why do we insist humans are just faulty machines?

 I helped grow the technology news site The Register from a staff of four to a the UK’s most successful technology news publication, with over forty employees.
 For seven years (to 2006) I covered technology from San Francisco, as West Coast Bureau Chief then US Editor.
 In the 1990s, I wrote regularly for Private Eye, having started my own investigative magazine in Manchester, called Badpress.
 Before journalism, I worked as a software engineer on mission critical systems.